learn-co-curriculum/dsc-one-sample-t-tests-lab/README.md

 ## Objectives
 You will be able to:

-* Perform a complete one sample t-test analysis and describe the results
+* Perform a one sample t-test and make conclusions about an experiment based on the results

 ### Exercise 1:

-Create a function in python `one_sample_ttest(sample, popmean, alpha)` that will take in sample data (an array of observations), the population mean and the alpha value to calculate and print out the t-statistic, critical t-value, and p-value for the sample and identify if the results are significant or not.
-The function should also create a visualization using seaborn of the distribution to check for normality.
+Create a function in Python `one_sample_ttest(sample, popmean, alpha)` that will take in sample data (an array of observations), the population mean and the alpha value to calculate and print out the t-statistic, critical t-value, and p-value for the sample and identify if the results are significant or not.
+The function should also create a visualization using `seaborn` of the distribution to check for normality.

 ```python